cyanidesayonara/noteowl/README.md

 # noteowl
-noteowl will be a calendar/notes app built using Node/React.
+noteowl is a calendar/notes app built using Node/React.